Boost Your Business with eCards

 • Timeliness: How do their timely results help the organization move forward with its overall mission?

 Recognition gives employees the encouragement they need to know their work is noticed and appreciated.
-Giving employees this sense of importance through an award can have a huge impact on the way they view their organization and their work.
+Giving employees this sense of importance through an award can greatly impact how they view their work.

 Employees aren’t the only ones who benefit from workplace recognition.
 When employees feel genuinely acknowledged and valued, the organization as a whole, from company leaders to customers, can benefit.
 Some examples of these benefits include:

 • Confidence: Awards carry a feeling of success or victory.
 Recognition awards can give employees confidence in their work because they frame employees’ work as an achievement.
-This newfound confidence can also encourage them to grow in their roles and take on more responsibilities.
+This newfound confidence can also encourage them to grow in their roles, take on more responsibilities, and be engaged in work.

 • Productivity: Since awards signify significance and success, employees will feel important to their company.
-This enforces the idea that their work requires great attention and efficiency.
+One employee recognition study found that 85% of surveyed HR professionals say employee recognition programs positively affect organizational culture.
+These programs enforce the idea that their work requires great attention and efficiency.
 Therefore, awards can encourage employees to keep up their work or even take on bigger tasks, making them more productive.

 • Positive reputation: When customers or clients see how your company treats its employees, you’ll gain a positive reputation in the community.
 Plus, an employee’s positive attitude about their job will translate into helpful customer service and efficient work, which will draw a bigger crowd.

 • Employee retention: Employees who feel important to the company and recognized for their work will likely want to stay.
+In fact, over 91% of HR professionals believe recognition makes employees more likely to stick around, according to that same Apollo Technical resource we referenced earlier.
 By rewarding employees and viewing their work as significant accomplishments, an organization can effectively engage and retain its employees.

-Recognition awards are like the first place prize in a competition.
-Only one person can receive the first place prize, and it has to be earned.
+Recognition awards are like the first-place prize in a competition.
+Only one person can receive that prize, and it has to be earned.
 Whether you give a tangible gift or recognize employees with an eCard, employees won’t forget your intentional efforts to celebrate them.

 When an employee does more than their job requires, reward their extra efforts to show your gratitude for their exceptional work.
-Look for employees who exceed expectations, exhibit company values, and work diligently to further the company’s goals.
+Look for employees who:

 Every role in the company has opportunities to go above and beyond.
 To truly make your employees feel recognized, call out their specific contributions and how they went beyond their basic job requirements.